 Go back to “Appearance” > “Themes” > “Add New”.

 This time, instead of browsing the themes, select “Upload Theme”.
-Click on “Choose File” and find where you saved your new theme after your purchased it.
+Click on “Choose File” and find where you saved your new theme after you purchased it.

 Make sure the file is a .zip and follow any instructions provided by the theme company.
 Some will require you to unzip the file first and will let you know exactly which one to upload.
-Others, you’ll need to just straight up upload what you downloaded.
+For others, you’ll need to just straight-up upload what you downloaded.